 Sal Island, Cape Verde: Vacation

 I love clouds, I love nature, I love seeing beautiful places and the Sal Island in Cape Verde was all of it.
-Sometime in December, I went to Cape Verde on vacation with the best person in my life and this trip was magical.
+Sometime in December, I went to Cape Verde and it was a fantastic experience.

 I’d love to thank Chimdindu Aneke for the recommendation and continuous support.